nordic-institute/X-Road/doc/Architecture/arc-tm_x-road_threat_model.md

 ## 5 Threat Scenarios

 The scenarios below are the prioritised top threats for the X-Road core software, rated using the method in section 1.3.
-The owner of every scenario is NIIS, as the software steward of the X-Road core software.
+The owner of every scenario is NIIS, as the open-source software steward of the X-Road core software.
 Controls and their verification are in section 6.

  ID    | Threat scenario | Boundary | Assets | Impact | Likelihood | Priority | Owner
  ----- | --------------- | -------- | ------ | ------ | ---------- | -------- | -----